Water Saving Rebates

 - Low-income homeowners who qualify.

-- Multi-family buildings in SPU's service area that provide low-income housing.
+- Multi-family buildings that provide low-income housing.

 For more information